Europe: 18th and 19th centuries

 In parallel, the Eastern Question grew more complex ever since the Ottoman defeat in the Russo-Turkish War (1768–1774).
 As the dissolution of the Ottoman Empire seemed imminent, the Great Powers struggled to safeguard their strategic and commercial interests in the Ottoman domains.
 The Russian Empire stood to benefit from the decline, whereas the Habsburg Empire and Britain perceived the preservation of the Ottoman Empire to be in their best interests.
 Meanwhile, the Serbian Revolution (1804) and Greek War of Independence (1821) marked the beginning of the end of Ottoman rule in the Balkans, which ended with the Balkan Wars in 1912–1913.
-Formal recognition of the de facto independent principalities of Montenegro, Serbia and Romania ensued at the Congress of Berlin in 1878.
+Formal recognition of the de facto independent principalities of Montenegro, Serbia and Romania ensued at the Congress of Berlin in 1878, when Bulgaria also gained de facto independence.

 Marshall's Temple Works (1840); the Industrial Revolution started in Great Britain.

-The Industrial Revolution started in Great Britain in the last part of the 18th century and spread throughout Europe.
+The Industrial Revolution began in Great Britain in the last part of the 18th century and spread throughout Europe.
 The invention and implementation of new technologies resulted in rapid urban growth, mass employment and the rise of a new working class.
 Reforms in social and economic spheres followed, including the first laws on child labour, the legalisation of trade unions, and the abolition of slavery.
-In Britain, the Public Health Act of 1875 was passed, which significantly improved living conditions in many British cities.
+In Britain, the Public Health Act 1875 was passed, which significantly improved living conditions in many British cities.
 Europe's population increased from about 100 million in 1700 to 400 million by 1900.
 The last major famine recorded in Western Europe, the Great Famine of Ireland, caused death and mass emigration of millions of Irish people.
 In the 19th century, 70 million people left Europe in migrations to various European colonies abroad and to the United States.
 The industrial revolution also led to large population growth, and the reached a peak of slightly above 25% around the year 1913.